likhithbp/AnjusKitchen/README.md

     cd Downloads
 6. Step into the "AnjusKitchen-master" folder cd AnjusKitchen-master
+7. Run the command
+   npm install
-7. Run the application on local machine using the follwing command npm run start
+8. Run the application on local machine using the follwing command npm run start
-8. Application will be up and running on browser
+9. Application will be up and running on browser